CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates specific capabilities (express checkout, subscriptions, refund management), includes natural trigger terms users would employ, and explicitly states both what the skill does and when to use it.
-The PayPal-specific focus makes it highly distinctive and unlikely to conflict with other payment-related skills.
+This is a well-crafted skill description that hits all the key criteria.
+It specifies concrete capabilities (express checkout, subscriptions, refund management), includes natural trigger terms users would say, explicitly states both what it does and when to use it, and is clearly scoped to PayPal to avoid conflicts with other payment-related skills.

 DimensionReasoningScore